Liberation Farms

 Iskashito Farmers

 Farmers that choose to grow commercially self-organize into Iskashito groups.
 Iskashito is a traditional Somali method of cooperative growing where farmers work together on one piece of land and equitably share the profits of their combined labor and efforts.
-You can learn more about how to purchase from these Iskashito farmers on the “Liberation Farms Products” page.
-For a listing where you can find our produce at farmers’ markets & stands, click here.

 A farmer holding just-harvested lettuce